OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/Lifecycle-calculations:-theory-of-operation.md

 ## Base game

-* Number 1 is set to the cim's age +1.
+* Number 1 is set to the cim's age +1
-* Number 2 is set at 240, number 3 at 255.
+* Number 2 is set at 240, number 3 at 255
-* Number 4 is calculated thus: invert the health percentage (m_health), multiply by 3, then subtract from 145.
+* Number 4 is calculated thus: invert the health percentage (m_health), multiply by 3, then subtract from 145
-* A cim with full health will end up with 145, a cim with less than 51.6667 health will end up with 0 (minimum bound).
+* A cim with full health will end up with 145, a cim with less than 51.6667 health will end up with 0 (minimum bound)
-* Number 2 is then increased by one-third of number 4 (so a cim with full health ends up with 288.333; poor health, 240).
+* Number 2 is then increased by one-third of number 4 (so a cim with full health ends up with 288.333; poor health, 240)
-* Number 3 is then increased by number 4 (so a cim with full health ends up with 400; poor health, 255).
+* Number 3 is then increased by number 4 (so a cim with full health ends up with 400; poor health, 255)
-* A 'random death chance' flag is then calculated (for cims who are stationary and not in vehicles) of 0.15% (3 / 2000).
+* A 'random death chance' flag is then calculated (for cims who are stationary and not in vehicles) of 0.15% (3 / 2000)

 After this, a random number is generated between number 2 and number 3 (specifically number 2 * 100 and number 3 * 100, then the result divided by 100, to reduce rounding biases).
 A cim with full health will end up with a figure in the range of 288.333-400.0; a cim with poor health, 240-255.